 Some people say that goldfish characteristics will show on koi, but this is false.
 Males tend to be slightly smaller and skinnier throughout their bodies.
 Females will be larger and rounder.
 During spawning season, a female’s fish’s vent will be swollen and puffed out, compared to the male’s that is all tucked in.
 However, some of these external visual cues can be misleading!
 Fish who we’ve sworn were one sex were confirmed to be the opposite on ultrasound.
 Our office uses ultrasound to determine sex, however, we are unable to determine reproductively-immature individuals or stressed individuals who have sacrificed their reproductive capabilities.

 As with many various animal species, males get all the pretty colors to help lure females to mate with/.
 Male bettas are the usual “betta” you think of, with pretty colors and long, flowing fins.
 Female bettas will have shorter fins and brown in coloration.
 Male bettas are very territorial and need to be kept separate from other males.
 Under the proper conditions, multiple females can be kept together.

 These live bearing fish can become a big problem if you cannot separate males and females!
 With a gestation period of approximately one month, one pregnant mama can quickly become a giant school!
 Most female guppies are larger with rounder bellies, but the best way to tell is by examining the anal fin.
 This is the fin that sits under the fish, just behind their anus.
 Male’s have long, pointed anal fins, whereas the females will have a shorter, triangular-shaped anal fin.
 Do not count on color to tell you the difference!

 And that’s just a sampling of a few common pet fish species.
+Here is a good resource for more info on various fish species.
 All fish species have their own methods of telling males from females, but if you’re not a fish, you might not recognize them!